tayerthiaggo/irivermetrics/docs/module1.md

     All images in the directory must have the same coordinate reference system, spatial resolution, and number of bands.

+    The initial image will serve as a reference for the automated reprojection of any images with varying coordinate reference systems (CRS) or resolutions.
+If working with multiple satellites, execute the process separately for each satellite.

     The first 4 bands must be stacked as B, G, R, NIR.
 If there are more than 4 bands, the first 6 bands must be B, G, R, NIR, SWIR1, and SWIR2.

 - rcor_extent : str